kemitchell/irs-form-1023/schedule-b.md

 #### 4

 Does or will the organization (or any department or division within it) discriminate in any way on the basis of race with respect to admissions; use of facilities or exercise of student privileges; faculty or administrative staff; or scholarship or loan programs?
-If “Yes,” for any of the above, explain fully.
+If "Yes," for any of the above, explain fully.

 - [ ] Yes